 Marketers are also starting to get smarter about how they use automation technology.
 It has become necessary because although there is consensus the quality route brings in better leads, there are still many to score, categorise and respond to appropriately.

 One attendee revealed they are now receiving four times the number of leads they would previously expect to handle.
 That has meant redesigning the follow-up series of automated emails to determine which message would resonate best with each type of prospect.
 It can then work out who has dropped out of the process before steering the hottest prospects to a live demonstration.

 The need for smarter automation and lead scoring to work alongside human contact was highlighted with several marketers agreeing that the technology can greatly help with the large numbers of prospects at the top of the funnel.
 However, by the time people have passed the awareness stage and are considering options, typically in the middle of the funnel, it is time to start some form of human interaction.
 This would typically be aimed at pushing a prospect towards conversion.

 As one attendee quipped: “I think everyone’s had enough of endless emails, once someone’s shown some real interest, it really is time for a human being to pick up the phone and call them.”

 This need for human contact underlined a constant theme of the roundtable, of marketers being ready to get back to trade shows and events to supplement online presentations.
 At the same time, however, they agreed the past year has seen huge improvements in content marketing and lead generation.
 With greater reliance placed on the channel, strategies have had to adapt to double down on quality content, distributed with high-performing partners, delivering clean data which leads to qualified leads from a list of target accounts.

 The key findings from the State of B2B Lead Generation 2021 report will be presented and discussed during a webinar at 3pm GMT on 23 February.
-The webinar will also be available on-demand after the event.
-Sign up now to reserve your place.
+The webinar is now available on-demand.
+Watch now.